pisa-engine/BMP/README.md

 # Faster Learned Sparse Retrieval with Block-Max Pruning

-This repository contains the source code used for the experiments presented in the paper "Faster Learned Sparse Retrieval with Block-Max Pruning" by [Antonio Mallia, Torsten Suel and Nicola Tonellotto], published in [SIGIR, 2024].
+This repository contains the source code used for the experiments presented in the paper "Faster Learned Sparse Retrieval with Block-Max Pruning" by Antonio Mallia, Torsten Suel and Nicola Tonellotto, published at SIGIR, 2024.